 Output paging works only in Unix because it uses the

-be used instead to save query output, although it is not as
+teeoption can be used instead to save query output, although it is not as convenient as

 Print the current input statement without executing it.

 Reconfigure the mysql prompt to the given string.
 The special character sequences that can be used in the prompt are described later in this section.